 - The old lunchroom was converted to a kitchen training area for Day Choices in 2013

 - Workshop site office was relocated from inside workshop to external position in 2014, enabling the more efficient use of workshop space

 - A Memorial/Sensory garden project, incorporating a pedestrian access/entrance and gazebo, was carried out in early 2015

-- Solar power was installed to premises in 2016
+- Solar power was installed on premises in 2016

-As an acknowledgement to the dedication of Klaus and Sonja Witt and Ray and Melva Moore, these four people were inducted as patrons of Witmore Enterprises.
+As an acknowledgement of the dedication of Klaus and Sonja Witt and Ray and Melva Moore, these four people were inducted as patrons of Witmore Enterprises.